 model is associated with one Phone

-method on the User
+method in the User

-method should call the hasOne
+model.
+This method should call the hasOne

-method and return its result.
+method and give its result.
 The hasOne

 public function phone()